 With folks running around like headless chickens, catching some Zs after a tiring day is a challenge.
 But not when you invest in a high-quality sleep system.

-Sleeping bags are the focal point of every camping sleep system.
+Sleeping bags are every prepper’s go-to sleep system in survival situations.
 These comfy cocoons help cushion your body from the hard ground and help you stay warm during the night.
-They are an indispensable part of any outdoor trip, especially if you’re camping during the winter, when the nights are long and temperatures can plummet to the negatives.
 Choosing one that fits your needs is undeniably crucial, but it can also get tricky.

 Things To Consider When Choosing A Sleeping Bag

 When and Where are You Using it?

 Not all sleeping bags are created equal, nor are they made for all seasons and climates.
 So the first question you should ask is: when and where am I going to use this bag?

 Now there’s no way of telling when or where a disaster is going to happen, but you can always prepare for the worst by observing your area’s climate and what the expected weather is like during certain seasons.

 Know the lowest possible dip in the temperature so you can select the bag with the correct temperature rating.
 The time of the year is also a major consideration, as bags are often classified based on the season (there are summer bags, winter bags, and two-season bags— but more on that later).

 Sleeping bags work by trapping air and preventing them from circulating.
 Once trapped, the heat from your body warms this non-circulating air.
 It forms a barrier of warmth between your body and the much colder environment outside the bag.
 Sleeping bags achieve this effect by using an insulating material, usually made from either down or synthetic components: